mikecapsio/texturefast-docs/docs/for/archviz-artists.md

 - Normal
 - Height
 - Roughness
+- Metallic
 - Ambient Occlusion

-Current PBR extraction uses 1K or 2K output.
 Base Color can reach up to 4K on supported quality tiers.

-Metallic extraction is currently marked as coming soon.
-For bronze, steel, aluminum, or other metal surfaces, set or refine the Metallic value in the target renderer or DCC.
+Check the live product UI for current plan access, limits, and resolution options.

 ### 5. Import into the renderer